 How Do I Arrange For a Baptism?

 Trinity Lutheran Church is happy to arrange for the baptism of children and adults.
-Baptisms occur outside of worship services.
+Baptisms occur during worship services.
 Those interested in having their children baptized meet with a pastor prior to the baptism date.
 Teenagers and adults normally complete confirmation instruction prior to being baptized.

 At the bottom of this page is more information about baptism.
 If you have additional questions, please contact Haley Rasmussen.